 Settle disputes online without the need for in-person appearances and choose times that work best for you.

 Professionals can easily set up a meeting using a free software and settle any disputes on the go

-To set up a meeting, all you need to do is download Zoom – a free software that you do not need to purchase.
-The mediator will send an email with a Zoom link and you can join the meeting by clicking the link and following instructions.
+To set up a meeting, all you need to do is download Microsoft Teams.
+The mediator will send an email with a Microsoft Teams link and you can join the meeting by following the specific instructions.

 An employee can raise a mediation request by sending the Request for Workplace Mediation Form to the DMCC Disputes Centre by creating a case through the DMCC Help Centre.
 A non-refundable filing fee of AED 205 excluding VAT plus Knowledge and Innovation fees.